Dakkers/boxley/README.md

 These commands assume the default settings are used.
 See above.

 ### `add [options] [files]`
-Adds paths to `paths.conf`, which can then be pushed.
+Adds file paths to `paths.conf`, which can then be pushed.
 If a group is specified (see `-g` below), then the path is added to a group file instead.
 The Dropbox file path defaults to the local file path.
 Multiple files can be specified, and *should* work with any option.

 Example: